 Since every person is different, it is important to understand all of the options available for heroin addiction treatment.

 Residential Inpatient: Residential inpatient treatment incorporates medical supervision, a healthy environment, activities for both groups and individuals, and other forms of therapy.
 Clients temporarily live in a facility that is designed to help people recover from heroin addiction.
 Private inpatient treatment takes place in a controlled, 24-hour setting so that it can best address the plethora of factors that are involved in heroin use, such as medical, emotional, relational, physical and mental.

 Outpatient/Extended Care: Outpatient/extended care often takes place after inpatient therapy and helps the client adapt to the everyday struggles of recovery after completing a treatment program.
 Outpatient services help clients recovering from heroin addiction through programs that develop skills, build a supportive network, help clients identify and achieve goals, evaluate progress with a designated case manager, and address the daily struggles involved in relapse prevention.

 Preventing A Heroin Relapse

 Relapse prevention is vital to recovery, but it is not easy.
 Research has shown that the heroin relapse rate can be as high as 91%.
 Needless to say, avoiding relapse requires the utmost dedication and perseverance.
-Clients receiving treatment for heroin addiction need to proactively develop habits and engage in activities which can help prevent relapse.

 Here are some helpful tips for cultivating effective relapse prevention: